preset-io/allstars/README.md

 for source control (similar to how npm's `package-lock.json` is derived from a more dynamic `package.json`) or to a `_meta` meta table in a target database.

+The dynamic rules you set up, and inferences in the Estrella's engine can be fully stamped, versioned and made static to lead to predictable outcomes.

 # What's in an Estrella semantic layer?